-- Once installed.
+Once installed.
 Open Smart Switch on your PC and connect your Note 10 using the original Samsung Data Cable.

 - It will display all the information regarding your phone, just like in the screenshot below.

-- Click on “More” on the top right corner of smart switch and select Emergency Software Recovery.
+- Click on “More” on the top right corner of the smart switch and select Emergency Software Recovery.

 - Now Smart Switch will itself find the latest suitable firmware for your Note 10.
 You will have an option to select from the firmware.

 - Select the firmware and follow the on-screen information.